 Mrs. Susan Fobbe, 4th Grade Teacher

-Mrs. Fobbe has more than a decade of teaching experience, primarily in the 4th - through 8th grades.
-She has taught in the 4th and 5th grade during her time at Providence Academy.
+Mrs. Fobbe has more than a decade of teaching experience, primarily in the fourth through eighth grades.
+She has taught in the fourth and fifth grade during her time at Providence Academy.
 Mrs. Fobbe earned her degree in elementary education at St. Cloud State University with a minor in information media.
-Mrs. Fobbe currently serves as a fourth grade teacher and Coordinator of fourth grade at Providence Academy.
+Mrs. Fobbe currently serves as a fourth grade teacher and coordinator of fourth grade at Providence Academy.
 She strives to build relationships with her students as they share, study, and learn to love one another in Christ.

 Mr. Chris Fussy, Physical Education Teacher